krstffr/matryoshka/README.md

 ### Linked nestables

-Another thing you can do is create a nestable, and then link this nestable into another.
+Another thing you can do is create a nestable, and then link this specific nestable (with all your saved data) into another nestable.
 Any changes you make to this linked nesatable will then be reflected in all places you've linked it.
 For example, if you create a Page nestable inside which you put a MainMenu nestable, you might want to use the same MainMenu on lot's of other Pages.
 So you'd create a MainMenu and then link it to all pages, and now you'd only need to make changes to the MainMenu in one place.
+Win!

 ### Silly example